inimah/inimah/README.md

 - 👋 Hi, I’m Tita
 - 👀 I’m interested in **Regularizing and Evaluating NLG/NLP Systems in Low Resource/Open-ended Scenario**
-- 🌱 I’m currently learning **How to Objectively Quantify the Effectiveness of NLG Evaluation Metrics w.r.t.
-Human-Likeness**
+- 🌱 I’m currently working on **Evaluating and Analyzing NLG Evaluation Metrics**
 - 💞️ I’m looking to collaborate on **Controllability, Evaluation, and Explanation Aspects of NLG/NLP Systems**
 - 📫 How to reach me iftitahu@gmail.com or i.nimah@tue.nl